melody-rs/melody-rs/README.md

 Hi, I'm **Melody**!
+My main focus currently is Luminol and OneShot: Fading Memory, and a lot of my other projects are related to them.
+I am starting to move away from Fading Memory and RPG Maker so I can work on my own projects in the future!

+#### If you'd like to hire me, I am currently looking for remote employment.
+You can reach out to me at the email on my profile!

 I code in a *lot* of languages and can generally pick them up quickly.
-I'm best at Rust and C, but I started with Ruby.
+I'm best at Rust and C, but I started with Ruby!
+I don't usually pick up/work with high level languages, my experience with C/Rust leans me towards a programming style that makes high level languages frustrating.
-Lately I've been getting into web development and it drives me up the wall.
-I hate javascript and I ESPECIALLY hate the tooling surrounding it.
+Lately I've been getting into web development!
+I'm not particularly enjoying it, though...

-My main focus is Luminol and OneShot: Fading Memory!
-I generally rotate my focus on projects every few weeks to avoid burnout '^^
-If you'd like to hire me, I am currently looking for remote employment.
-You can reach out to me at the email on my profile!

 |Experience Level|General|Scripting|Web|Tools|
 |-|--|--|--|--|